joaocarlos86/kafka/README.md

-# Google Protocol Buffer and Kafka Hello World
+# Google Protocol Buffers and Kafka Hello World

 This project shows how to use the Google Protocol Buffers to send messages to a Kafka Broker running inside a docker container.